scode/rust-gitwrapped/README.md

 # rust-gitwrapped

-Programatic access to git repositories by wrapping the command line client
+Programatic access to git repositories by wrapping the command line client.

+UNSTABLE, EXPERIMENTAL, WORK IN PROGRESS.